 Intangible assets are recognised at cost.
-Standard software is amortised over three years using the straight-line method, with the amortisation charges recognised in the surplus or deficit.
+Standard software is amortised over three years using the straightline method.
 Other intangible assets with an amortisation period required to be determined individually are amortised over their estimated useful life using the straight-line method.